kdilov/echoes-of-Light/README.md

 -Konstantin Dilov
 -Liam Murray

 Echoes of Light is a 8-bit adventure maze game.
 The king has been slain by an invading force of light extingishing aliens.
-Our hero must travesre time and space in order to seek answers and return the light.
+Our hero must traverse time and space in order to seek answers and return the light.

 The game is being created with C++, SMFL and built with CMake configuration.